Christopher-Schulze/Torwell/docs/DOCUMENTATION.md

 render a live progress bar. `torStore.ts` listens for the events to keep its `bootstrapProgress` state updated, and `IdlePanel.svelte` displays this value to give users visual feedback during connection.

+## 8. Bridge Configuration and Circuit Isolation

+- `TorManager` accepts a list of bridge lines which are applied to the `TorClientConfig` when connecting.
+- The command `set_bridges` stores user-provided bridges so that censored networks can reach the Tor network.
+- `get_isolated_circuit` manages multiple isolation tokens per domain, allowing several parallel circuits to the same hostname.
+- The settings modal in the Svelte UI offers a simple list of bridges the user can enable or disable.